Understanding change management metrics is a crucial part of measuring the impact of change. Visit our helpful guide to change to learn more.

 Obviously, no single change initiative can take 100% accountability for a business goal being met, but the more change leads and change teams can tie some sort of business metric to their change efforts, the more focused and aligned everyone will be, and the better chance you won’t have to use solely soft metrics to argue that your efforts were impactful and useful.

 To see more about how ChangeAnalytics tackles KPIs and why it uses OKR’s, click here.
-To learn more information or to schedule a demo, click here.

 2. Heat maps (and change saturation) are always contextual